tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 As with everything in machine learning, there are several options to consider when calibrating a model.
 Through the new features in the tidymodels packages, we aspire to make those options as easily accessible as possible.

-Our plan is to implement model calibration in two phases: The first phase will focus on binary models, and the second phase will focus on multi-class models.
+Our plan is to implement model calibration in two phases: the first phase will focus on binary models, and the second phase will focus on multi-class models.

 The first batch of enhancements are now available in the development version of the probably package.
 The enhancements are centered around plotting functions meant for **diagnosing** the prediction's performance.
 These are more commonly known as **calibration plots**.

 ## Calibration Plots

-The idea behind a calibration plot is that if we group the predictions based on their probability, then we should see an percentage of events [^1] that match such probability.
+The idea behind a calibration plot is that if we group the predictions based on their probability, then we should see a percentage of events [^1] that match such probability.

-For example, if we collect a group of the predictions whose probabilities are estimated to be about 10%.
-We should expect that about 10% of the those in the group to indeed be events.
+For example, if we collect a group of the predictions whose probabilities are estimated to be about 10%, we should expect that about 10% of the those in the group to indeed be events.
 The plots shown below can be used as diagnostics to see if our predictions are consistent with the observed event rates.

 ### Example Data

-If you would like to follow along, load the probably and dplyr packages into you R session.
+If you would like to follow along, load the probably and dplyr packages into your R session.

 <div class="highlight">